-Nissan’s Z-car may have been the first Japanese sports car to make a real splash in the United States – but crosstown rival Toyota wasn’t going to sit on its hands indefinitely.
+Nissan’s Z-car may have been the first Japanese sports car to make a real splash in the United States back in 1969 – but crosstown rival Toyota wasn’t going to sit on its hands indefinitely.

-Especially since Toyota had technically beaten the Z-car to the punch by nearly three years with the stunning 2000GT – which made its debut at the 1965 Tokyo Motor Show.
-Unfortunately (for Toyota) the aluminum-bodied, in-line six-powered 2000 GT was both complex and expensive; it was also produced in extremely low numbers (appx.
-351 examples, total, with only about 60 of those making it to America) and for just three full years (1967-’70), after which the program was cancelled.
+Especially since Toyota had technically beaten the Z-car to the punch by four years with the stunning 2000GT – which made its debut at the 1965 Tokyo Motor Show.
+Unfortunately (for Toyota) the aluminum-bodied, in-line six-powered 2000 GT was both complex and expensive; it was also produced in extremely low numbers – appx.
+351 examples, total, with only about 60 of those making it to America – and for just three full years (1967-’70), after which the program was cancelled.

 Datsun sold more 240Zs in a month.

-By the early-mid ’70s, the Z-car was making huge inroads against clumsy-handling, gas-guzzling and increasingly wheezy American muscle cars – and also against the still quick and nimble but not-so-reliable British sports cars of the era.
+By the early-mid ’70s, the Z-car was making huge inroads against clumsy-handling, gas-guzzling and increasingly wheezy (thanks to Uncle) American muscle cars – and also against the still quick and nimble but not-so-reliable British sports cars of the era.

 Toyota desperately wanted to get back into the game.

-There was the Celica – a semi-sporty, rear-drive, two-plus-two.
+There was the Celica – a sporty, rear-drive, two-plus-two.
 It came to market shortly after the Datsun 240Z, in 1971.
-But the Celica was a at best a slightly warmed-over econo-box compared with the athletic, purpose-built Z-car (which also featured a standard in-line six vs. the much less prestigious – and powerful – four-cylinder found in the Celica).
+But the Celica was a slightly sexier economy car compared with the athletic, purpose-built Z-car, which also featured a standard in-line six vs. the much less prestigious – and much less powerful – four-cylinder found in the Celica.

 With the guiding spirit of the 2000GT in mind, Toyota engineers began work on a new kind of Celica – one that would (in time) prove the equal of the Z-car.

 At first, the car was basically a stretched and hopped-up version of the Celica.
-The inaugural 1979 Mk I model shared the same basic chassis (including the solid rear axle/RWD layout) but was 5.1 inches longer than the standard Celica – necessitating different sheetmetal in several areas, including the rear quarter panels.
+The inaugural 1979 Mk I model shared the same basic chassis (including the solid rear axle/RWD layout) but was 5.1 inches longer than the standard Celica.
+This necessitated different sheetmetal in several areas, including the rear quarter panels.
 There was also a 2000GT-inspired front-end treatment and wider B pillars to give the car a more aggressive look.

 But the really important difference was under the hood.

-Like its spiritual forebear the 2000GT, that first-year Celica Supra also came standard with four-wheel disc brakes (another rarity back in ’79), a 5-speed manual gearbox (with a 4-speed automatic available optionally), sport-tuned suspension and gauge pack with tachometer – yet another “something” that wasn’t commonly found in most cars until many years later.
+Like its spiritual forebear the 2000GT, that first-year Celica Supra also came standard with four-wheel disc brakes – another rarity back in ’79 – as well as a 5-speed manual gearbox (with a four speed automatic available optionally) and a sport-tuned suspension and gauge pack with tachometer – yet another “something” that wasn’t commonly found in most cars, even sporty ones, until many years later.

 The Mk II’s modified Macpherson strut (front) and semi-trailing line (rear) suspension was tuned by Lotus and by ’85 – the final year for the second generation cars – power output was up to 165 hp.
 Straight line performance and handling had improved dramatically compared with the original ’79-’81 versions.
-The car was now capable of reaching 60 mph in about 8.7-8.9 seconds; top speed edged close to 130 mph.
-The Supra was maturing into an impressive GT coupe that was rapidly closing the distance between itself and more established competitors.
+The car was now capable of reaching 60 mph in about 8.7-8.9 seconds; top speed edged close to 130 mph – very competitive with same-era American muscle cars like the Mustang GT 5.0 and Chevy Camaro Z28 IROC-Z.

 1986 saw the introduction of an all-new Mk III, the first year for a Supra that was no longer also a Celica – in name or otherwise.
 Beginning with this model year, the two cars went their separate ways – with Supra becoming an all-out (and rear-drive) high-performance super coupe that shared nothing with its now front-wheel-drive, toned-down forbear except the Toyota nameplate.